LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: LLM Brain Rot Hypothesis

-\textbf{M2 Data Quality Aligns with Human Preferences.} In the right panel of \cref{fig:gpt_score_len_pop}, we compare the labels predicted by GPT to humans' preferences.
-The human labels are generated by 3 graduate students on randomly sampled examples from the dataset.
-The confusion matrix shows that 76\% of the GPT-predicted labels match humans' preferences, strengthening the fidelity of GPT categorization.
+\textbf{M2 Data Quality Aligns with Human Preferences.} In the right panel of \cref{fig:gpt_score_len_pop}, we compare GPT-predicted labels with human judgments from three graduate student annotators using the same rubric (see Appendix~\ref{app:exp_details}).
+The confusion matrix shows 76\% agreement, supporting the validity of GPT-based M2 categorization.
+While M2 correlates with M1, its primary association ($r=0.49$) is with human preferences rather than engagement signals ($r\le 0.36$).

-\textbf{Baseline Models.} Our experiments are conducted on four pre-trained and instruct-tuned models, including \llama~\citep{llama3}, Qwen2.5 7B Instruct, Qwen2.5 0.5B Instruct~\citep{qwen25}, and Qwen3 4B Instruct~\citep{qwen3}.
+\textbf{Baseline Models.} Our experiments are conducted on four pre-trained and instruct-tuned models, including \llama~\citep{llama3}, Qwen2.5 7B Instruct, Qwen2.5 0.5B Instruct~\citep{qwen25}, and Qwen3 4B Thinking 2507~\citep{qwen3}.
 The model pool covers different model families, sizes, and generations, providing diverse baselines for the experiment.

-\textbf{Training Recipe for Intervention.} To intervene in LLMs with the junk datasets, we train the baseline models in two steps: (1)~We execute \textbf{continuing pre-training} by using the next-token prediction loss on synthetic corpora that we construct with varying proportions of junk and control data.
-Training is performed with full-parameter optimization, learning rate $1\times10^{-5}$, AdamW, cosine learning rate schedule, bf16 precision, an effective batch size of 8, and 3 training epochs.
+\textbf{Training Recipe for Intervention.} To intervene in LLMs with the junk datasets, we train the baseline models in two steps: (1)~We execute \textbf{continual pre-training} (CPT) by using the next-token prediction loss on synthetic corpora that we construct with varying proportions of junk and control data.
+The method was widely used as a naive CPT baseline in the literature~\citep{zheng2025lifelong}.
 (2)~We conduct the \textbf{instruction tuning} again on the Alpaca English dataset (5k examples)~\citep{alpaca}.
-The model is fine-tuned for 3 epochs with learning rate $1\times10^{-5}$, AdamW, cosine decay, bf16 precision, an effective batch size of 16, and context length 2048.
-All model training and inferences are executed on the NVIDIA H100 GPU.